My own Investigation

 Mr Warren: I’d just like to say, though, we say “only if they agree” — we never gave them the opportunity to agree.

-The 10th April 2017 SERNIC police report explicitly confirms homicide.
-Yet the corresponding paragraph within the AFP Action Sheet is misleading to an alarming degree: it reduces this formal police finding to a vague “Mozambique document” and records only a brief, superficial notation, omitting both the issuing authority and the homicide determination.
-By doing so, the AFP Action Sheet obscures the true evidentiary significance of the report and materially misrepresents the severity of Elly’s death, despite this paragraph forming part of an official record.
+The AFP Action Sheet below references the SERNIC police reports, which explicitly confirm “HOMICIDE.”
+Yet the corresponding paragraph reduces this unequivocal police finding to a vague “Mozambique document” and records only a brief, superficial notation, omitting both the issuing authority and the homicide determination.
+In doing so, the Action Sheet actively deceives any reader regarding the evidentiary significance of the reports and materially misrepresents the severity of Elly’s death, despite forming part of an official government record.

-These two paragraphs above are taken from the AFP/SLO official Action Sheet, which refers to the two Mozambique police reports merely as “Mozambique Document.”
+These paragraphs are taken from the AFP/SLO official Action Sheet, which refers to the two Mozambique SERNIC police reports merely as “Mozambique Document.”
 Importantly, as the Action Sheet itself confirms, these are not Mozambique autopsy reports.
-During my oral submissions to Mr Cain on 11th December 2023, I explicitly clarified this distinction (Transcript Pg 284, 291).
-What this demonstrates, beyond any doubt, is that the AFP did not present the full truth to Mr Cain in court!!!
-Their misrepresentation conceals the true gravity of the findings, deprives the family of justice, and obscures the failures in the investigation that could have been critical in resolving Elly’s murder.
-That this misrepresentation appears in an official AFP record is particularly serious, as it is a formal government document and therefore carries an obligation of accuracy and transparency, making the concealment of the homicide classification even more alarming!!!
+During my oral submissions to the Coroner, Mr. Cain, on 11th December 2023, I explicitly clarified this distinction (Transcript Pg 284, 291).
+What this demonstrates, beyond any doubt, is that the AFP deliberately presented a misleading account to the Coroner.
+By minimizing and misrepresenting the reports, they concealed the true gravity of the findings, deprived the family of justice, and obscured critical investigative failures that were central to resolving Elly’s murder.
+That this misrepresentation appears in an official AFP record is particularly serious, as such documents carry a formal obligation of accuracy and transparency.

 The AFP lawyer took full advantage of describing the 10th April 2017 document as a “Mozambique document” from a doctor, when in fact it is an official SERNIC police report.
 At the inquest, the AFP lawyer attempted to mislead the coroner by downplaying the report’s status.
 The document is a formal police report from Mozambique’s top criminal investigation authority, explicitly stating homicide, yet the AFP action sheet refers to it generically, omitting the issuing authority, the homicide determination, and its case file number, 775/2016.